SharkieWasHere/Vrchat-Image-Uploader/README.md

 Remember There are examples in the EXAMPLES folder.

+**HOW THE BOT WORKS**

+The bot will listen to the files in the desired directory you choose and auto upload them to the channel you choose.

+The bot will only upload the photo if it was created within the same minute of when it detects a change.

+There is a command to repload old photos "vrcrp".

 **BOT SET UP**

 You will need to create your own bot at "https://discord.com/developers/applications"